 During the last completed fiscal year, no member of the Remuneration Committee was a current or former officer or employee of Amarin.
 None of our executive officers served as a member of the compensation committee (or board of directors serving the compensation function) of another entity where such entity's executive officers served on our Remuneration Committee.
-Moreover, none of our executive officers served as a member of the compensation committee (or board of directors serving the compensation function) of another entity where such entity's executive officers served on our Board.
+Moreover, none of our executive officers served as a member of the compensation committee (or board of directors served on directors served as a member of the compensation committee (or board of directors served or directors served as a member of the compensation committee (or board of directors serving the compensation function) of another entity where such entity's executive officers served on our Board.